BlokasLabs/modep-docs/MODEP-and-Pisound.md

 # MODEP and Pisound Sound Card

 Pisound is an ultra-low latency high-quality sound card and MIDI interface specially designed for Raspberry Pi pocket computers.
+It provides some additional features that can be used for complementing the MODEP experience.

 You can find more information about Pisound [here](https://blokas.io/pisound).

 ## The Pisound’s Button